This article is about how to prevent Goldendoodle matting and it includes the three brushes you must-own for a doodle’s fur type.

 Why Do Dogs Get Matted Fur?

 Goldendoodles have a topcoat and undercoat to their fur.
-A Mat in the fur occurs when the topcoat, undercoat and any
+A Mat in the fur occurs when the topcoat, undercoat, and any loose hair get tangled up.

 Sometimes mats occur near the